Etiology and Pathogenesis Top

 Symptomatic treatment: see Acute Pancreatitis.
 Opioid analgesics may be necessary in some cases.

 1) Neurologic: Guillain-Barré syndrome, transverse myelitis, polyneuropathies, labyrinthitis, facial nerve palsy, hearing loss.

 2) Ophthalmologic: Conjunctivitis, dacryoadenitis, scleritis, keratitis, uveitis/iritis, optic neuritis.

 4) Other: Thyroiditis, arthritis (0.4% risk, usually affects large joints), myocarditis, thymitis, hepatitis with acute cholecystitis, mastitis, nephritis; infection during the first trimester of pregnancy increases the risk of miscarriage.

 In the majority of cases, the prognosis is favorable and depends on the type of complications (see Complications and Less Common Presentations, above).
 Mumps usually confers lifelong immunity; a second mumps infection is extremely rare.
 Recurrent parotitis most frequently develops in patients with ductal obstruction (perform sialography) or immunodeficiency (cytomegalovirus or human immunodeficiency virus infection, Sjögren syndrome).
 Infection during pregnancy does not increase the risk of malformations.

-1. Vaccination (see Immunoprophylaxis of Infectious Diseases in Adults) is the key prevention method.
+1. Vaccination is the key prevention method.
 Two doses of mumps-containing vaccine administered after 1 year of age are recommended given the reduced effectiveness of 1 dose (estimated at ~80%).
 There is also evidence of some waning immunity with age.